Gas Stove Repairs: The Most Common Breakdowns And Methods Of Their Elimination

 Usually it is enough to keep the knob pressed for 3 – 5 seconds, though the manufacturer recommends to press it for 10 – 60 seconds for reassurance.
 If the burner knob goes out even after one minute, it means that the leak protection system is faulty.

 The gas control must only be installed in the oven or on all burners.
 The head of the thermocouple is located near the burner, it is metallic and rather thin, warming up quickly from the burning gas.
 This heat is transferred via a copper tube to the gas sensor, installed in the tap behind the burner handle.
-As soon as the heat stops flowing, the magnetic valve of the sensor opens to cut off the gas supply. 👉Read more here …
+As soon as the heat stops flowing, the magnetic valve of the sensor opens to cut off the gas supply.
+More information about it in this article here …

 Sometimes the gas control sensor might not work on the new stove.
 The reason is simple: the thermocouple nut is loosely tightened at the factory to the sensor in the burner gas supply valve.